-Single location in the municipality Thörnich (area Bernkastel) in the German growing area Moselle, The name derives from the medieval word "Steinrutze" meaning "slip stones".
-Again and again, fragile rocks slide down the extremely steep terrain into the valley.
-For this reason, none can Land Consolidation be done with road construction, because the roads would slip off.
-Wines from the Thörnich Ritsch were drunk at the beginning of the 20th century in the English royal family at the time of Queen Victoria.
-The situation became famous in 1956, when the then German Chancellor Konrad Adenauer (1876-1967) traveled to Moscow with 20 bottles of the vintage in 1953 and moved the Russian Prime Minister Nikita Khrushchev (1894-1971) with this gift to the release of the last German prisoners of war could.
+Single location in the municipality of Thörnich (Bernkastel area) in the German growing region Moselle, The name is derived from the medieval word "stone scraper" with the meaning "stones slide".
+Again and again fragile rocks slide into the valley in the extremely steep terrain.
+For this reason, none can Land Consolidation be carried out with road construction, because the roads would slide.
+Wines from the Thörnicher Ritsch were drunk in the English royal family at the time of Queen Victoria in the early 20th century.
+The situation became famous in 1956 when the then German Chancellor Konrad Adenauer (1876-1967) traveled to Moscow with 20 bottles of the 1953 vintage and used this gift to convince the Russian Prime Minister Nikita Khrushchev (1894-1971) to release the last German prisoners of war could.

-The oriented south-southeast to southwest vineyards with 30 to 70% slope cover 20 hectares of vineyards.
-The south-facing core area runs exactly parallel to the Moselle.
-The margins turn slightly towards southwest or southeast.
-The vines grow on weathered only 30 inches deep gray slate soil.
-Among them are slate rocks, which sometimes step outwards and give the mountain its characteristic, striking appearance.
-Here is mainly the variety Riesling cultivated.
-Shares in the situation have for example the wineries Carl Loewen.
+The vineyards, which face south-southeast to southwest, with a slope of 30 to 70%, cover 20 hectares of vineyards.
+The core area, which faces south, runs exactly parallel to the Moselle.
+The edge areas turn slightly towards the southwest or southeast.
+The vines grow on weathered gray slate soil that is only 30 centimeters deep.
+Below are slate rocks, some of which step outwards and give the mountain its characteristic, striking appearance.
+Here is mainly the variety Riesling cultured.
+The vineyards, for example, have a share in the situation Carl Loewen.
 Gebr.
 Ludwig.
 KJ Thul.
-Lorenz Nicholas and rough Walter.
+Lorenz Nikolaus and rough Walter.